The Complexity of Ontology-Based Data Access with OWL 2 QL and Bounded Treewidth Queries: Introduction

 Our first aim is to show that the positive complexity results in Fig.~\ref{pic:results}(a) can in fact be achieved using query rewriting.
 To this end, we develop \NDL-rewritings for the three tractable cases that can be computed and evaluated by algorithms of optimal combined complexity.
 In theory, such algorithms are known to be space efficient and highly parallelisable.
 We demonstrate practical efficiency of our optimal NDL-rewritings by comparing them with the NDL-rewritings produced by Clipper~\cite{DBLP:conf/aaai/EiterOSTX12}, Presto~\cite{DBLP:conf/kr/RosatiA10} and Rapid~\cite{DBLP:conf/cade/ChortarasTS11}, using a sequence of OMQs from the class \textsf{OMQ}(1,1,2).

 Our second aim is to understand the contribution of the ontology depth and the number of leaves in tree-shaped CQs to the complexity of OMQ answering.
 (As follows from Fig.~\ref{pic:results} (a), if these parameters are unbounded, this problem is harder than evaluating the underlying CQs unless $\LOGCFL = \NP$.)
 Unfortunately, it turns out that answering OMQs with ontologies of finite depth and tree-shaped CQs is not fixed-parameter tractable if either the ontology depth or the number of leaves in CQs is regarded as a parameter.
 More precisely, we prove that the problem is $W[2]$-hard in the former case and $W[1]$-hard in the latter.
+We also construct an ontology $\T$ (of infinite depth) such that answering OMQs $(\T,\q)$ with tree-shaped CQs $\q$ is W[1]-hard if the number of leaves in $\q$ is regarded as the parameter.
 These results suggest that the ontology depth and the number of leaves are inherently in the exponent of the size of the input in any OMQ answering algorithm.

 Finally, we revisit the \NP{}- and \LOGCFL-hardness results for OMQs with tree-shaped CQs.
 The known \NP{} and \LOGCFL{} lower bounds have been established using sequences $(\T_n,\q_n)$ of OMQs, where the depth of $\T_n$ grows with $n$~\cite{DBLP:conf/dlog/KikotKZ11,DBLP:conf/lics/BienvenuKP15}.
 One might thus hope to make answering OMQs with tree-shaped CQs easier by restricting the ontology signature, size, or even by fixing the whole ontology, which is very relevant for applications as a typical OBDA scenario has users posing different queries over the same ontology.
 Our third main result is that this is not the case: we present ontologies $\T_\dag$ and $\T_\ddag$ of infinite depth such that answering OMQs $(\T_\dag, \q)$ with tree-shaped $\q$ and $(\T_\ddag, \q)$ with linear $\q$ is \NP- and \LOGCFL-hard for query complexity, respectively.
 We also show that no algorithm can construct FO-rewritings of the OMQs $(\T_\dag, \q)$ in polynomial time unless $\PTime = \NP$, even though polynomial-size FO-rewritings of these OMQs do exist.